Mount Druitt railway station

-Mount Druitt railway station is located on the Main Western line, serving the Sydney suburb of Mount Druitt.
-It is served by Sydney Trains T1 Western line services.
+Mount Druitt railway station is located on the Main Western line, serving the Blacktown suburb of Mount Druitt.
+It is served by Sydney Trains' T1 Western line services.

 History

 The original Mount Druitt station opened on 19 August 1881.
 On 8 December 1974, a new station opened 500 metres to the east built, partly funded by the developer of the Westfield Shopping Centre.

-In December 2003, an upgrade to the station including lifts and ramps was complete.
+In December 2003, an upgrade to the station including lifts was complete.

+On 7 April 2016, a brawl broke out between two large groups of people at Mount Druitt train station.
+Police say over 100 people were involved, 17 of whom were charged.